LongerHV/.dotfiles/README.md

 - vim configuration (with plugons as submodules)

-- zsh configuration (with oh-my-zsh and plugins as submodules)
+- zsh configuration (with plugins as submodules)

 - Hack Nerd Font

-All programs configured to use solarized dark theme
+Qtile and Alacritty configured to use solarized dark theme, GUI applications use materia-dark theme

 ## Dependencies:

 - zsh

+- spaceship zsh prompt

 - vim